zeppelinos/zos-docs/docs/docs/basil.md

 zos push --from $OWNER --deploy-stdlib --network local
 ```

 Notice the `--deploy-stdlib` option we've used.
-What this does is inject a version of the standard lib in our development network.
-Since we're working on a local blockchain, ZeppelinOS's contracts don't exist.
-This handy option solves that problem for us quite conveniently ^^
+What this does is inject a version of the standard lib into our development network.
+Since we're working on a local blockchain, the smart contracts that make up the ZeppelinOS library don't exist there.
+This handy option solves that problem for us quite nicely.

 Now, to create a proxy for the token: